JAForbes/superouter/readme.md

 Extracts the possible values from

-- a supertype
+- a route type
 - a instance type
-- a subtype constructor type
+- a member type constructor type

 ```typescript
 const a = Example.A({ a_id: "cool" });